 Downside Case: Cautious Approach

-This analysis reveals that the Base Case provides the best balance of growth and risk.
-The Upside Case shows higher potential revenue but reduces runway by 6 months.
+This analysis shows that the Base Case provides the best balance of growth and risk.
+The Upside Case offers higher potential revenue but reduces runway by six months.
 The Downside Case preserves cash but significantly impacts growth targets.

 The finance team identifies key metrics to monitor monthly, including sales productivity in existing markets, hiring timelines, and customer acquisition costs.
 If these metrics trend toward a particular scenario, the team can adjust plans accordingly.